ndp-software/grid-navigator/README.md

 #### 6. Handle dynamic lists (Optional)

-The code uses the `elementProvider` to calculate the elements that are being navigated.
+The code uses the `elementProvider` to determine the elements being navigated.
 Once they are calculated, it assumes they are stable unless you tell it otherwise.
-To tell notify that the elements have changed, call `myNav.markStale()`.
-GridNavigator will call `elementProvider` (along with other appropriate callbacks).
-Note, this calculation is done lazily, so if no keyboard events are received, no element list will be requested.
+To indicate that elements have changed, call `myNav.markStale()`, and GridNavigator will call `elementProvider` (along with other appropriate callbacks).
+Note, this calculation is done lazily, only during navigation, which means there is minimal overhead for a heavily dynamic grid.

 #### 7. Determine row sizes (Optional)

 By default, rows widths are determine by looking at the position of elements on the page, and uses a simple heuristic to see where columns line up.
-This works well for responsive layouts, where the row width may be encoded in the CSS, and not readily available to the Javascript.
-If you have this information available, or just want to calculate it yourself, provide a function `columnCountCalculator: (elems: NodeListOf<E>) => number`.
+This works well for responsive layouts, where the row width is determined within the CSS, and not readily available to the Javascript.
+If you have this information available in JS, or just want to calculate it yourself, provide a function `columnCountCalculator: (elems: NodeListOf<E>) => number`.
 It will be called whenever a layout change has been detected.